-Your Thump loudspeaker will provide many years of reliable service if you follow these guidelines:
+Your Thump loudspeakers will provide many years of reliable service if you follow these guidelines:

-- Avoid exposing it to moisture.
-If it is set up outdoors, be sure it is under cover if rain is expected. - Avoid exposure to extreme cold (below freezing temperatures).
-If you must operate in a cold environment, warm up the voice coils slowly by sending a low-level signal through them for about 15 minutes prior to high-power operation. - Use a dry cloth to clean the cabinet.
+• Avoid exposing the loudspeakers to moisture.
+If they are set up outdoors, be sure they are under cover if rain is expected.

+• Avoid exposure to extreme cold (below freezing temperatures).
+If you must operate the loudspeakers in a cold environment, warm up the voice coils slowly by sending a low-level signal through them for about 15 minutes prior to high-power operation.

+• Use a dry cloth to clean the cabinets.
 Only do this when the power is turned off.
 Avoid getting moisture into any of the openings of the cabinet, particularly where the drivers are located.